aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listcolumn/_index.md

 ### getRange() {#getRange--}

+<b>@deprecated.</b> Please use the 'range' property instead.
 Gets the range of this list column.

 ```javascript
 getRange() : Range;